05 Jun Using emotional literacy to support positive behaviour choices & self-esteem in the classroom with non-typically developing pupils

 These dialogues provide lots of information that sometimes we take for granted that pupils know.
 That is how we use emotional literacy with clear expectations of whats and whys.
 The great thing about this approach is that it becomes easier the more natural we become with it but more so the child learns the whats and whys, becomes more confident the choices available to them, and is modelled positive behaviour in conflicting situations.

-Remember, pupils will forget the things that you say to them but they will never forget the way that you made them feel.
+Remember, children will forget the things that you say to them but they will never forget the way that you made them feel.